GoogleFeud/codenames-bot/README.md

 | guess          | Guess words  | `requiresGame`, `requiresTurn` |
 | endturn      | End your turn | `requiresGame`, `requiresTurn` |
 | givemaster      | Give another player game master.  | `requiresGame`, `requiresGameMaster` |

+## Self-Hosting

+If you want to self-host the bot, clone or fork this repository.
+Then, do `npm i` in the folder where `package.json` is. **You must have node.js version ^12.0.0 installed.**

 ## Bugs, Suggestions, Feedback